raedahgroup/godcr-old/README.md

 qtsetup
 ```
 If the above commands don't work, you might need to consult the detailed setup instructions for [Windows](https://github.com/therecipe/qt/wiki/Installation-on-Windows), [Linux](https://github.com/therecipe/qt/wiki/Installation-on-Linux) or [MacOS](https://github.com/therecipe/qt/wiki/Installation-on-macOS).
 Focus only on the steps listed in the **Fast track version** section.

+If building on Windows, there are additional steps to take to be able to build successfully.
+Those steps are described in the [setup instructions for Windows](https://github.com/therecipe/qt/wiki/Installation-on-Windows#if-you-want-to-install-the-binding), under **If you want to install the binding**

 #### Step 3.
 Clone this repo
 ```bash